Skip to main content

 Screen type

-For conversion rate analytics, mark your screen types in the editor:
+For conversion rate analytics, mark your screen types in the Editor.
+The fastest way is to prompt AI Chat in Editor.
+Manual settings still work if you prefer.

 Funnels published before December 24, 2024 may have limited tracking.
 Republish your funnels after configuring screen types to enable full analytics capabilities.